rakhimov/scram/doc/input_file.rst

       described in the Open-PSA MEF section
       *IV.3.2.
 Solving Name Conflicts: Public versus Private Elements*.

 #.
-Additional validation of fault trees and values of parameters is performed:
+Additional validation of fault trees and values of parameters:

     - Each gate or formula must have the correct number of arguments.
     - A duplicate argument in Boolean formulas or gates is an error.